-- (iv) RECORDS RETENTION CMRSSCC records must be retained for public review.
-City staff will establish a records retention schedule and method for collection and storage of materials that will be utilized by all planning groups. - Section 3.
-It shall be the duty of the CMRSSCC and its members to periodically seek community-wide understanding of and participation in the planning and implementation process as specified in Article II, Section 1.
+- Section 3.
+It shall be the duty of the CMRSSCC and its members to periodically seek communitywide understanding of and participation in the planning and implementation process as specified in Article II, Section 1.
 The planning group shall give due consideration to all responsible community attitudes insofar as these are deemed to be in the best long range interest of the community at large. - Section 4.
 It shall be the duty of the CMRSSCC to maintain a current, up-to-date roster of the names, terms, and category/qualifications of planning group members in its possession, and to forward the current roster, as well as any updates, to the City.
-The planning group must also submit to the City, by the end of March each year, an annual report of accomplishments for the past calendar year and anticipated objectives for the coming year related to Article II, Section 1 above.
+The planning group must also submit to the City an annual report of accomplishments for the past 12 months and anticipated objectives for the coming year related to Article II, Section 1 above.
 Rosters and annual reports constitute disclosable records under the Brown Act. - Section 5.
 The CMRSSCC may develop a policy for financial contributions from the citizens of the community for the purposes of furthering the efforts of the planning group to promote understanding and participation in the planning process.
 However, no membership dues shall be required and no fee may be charged as a condition of attendance at any planning group meeting.
 All contributions must be voluntarily made, and no official planning group correspondence may be withheld based on any individual's desire to not make a voluntary contribution. - Section 6.
-Each elected CMRSSCC member is required to attend an orientation training session administered by the City as part of planning group and individual member indemnification pursuant to Ordinance No. 0-17086 NS, and any future amendments thereto.
-Newly seated planning group members must complete a basic orientation training session within 12 months of being elected or appointed to a planning group or the member will be ineligible to serve.
+Each elected CMRSSCC member is required to attend an orientation training session administered by the City as part of planning group and individual member indemnification pursuant to Ordinance No. 0-19883 NS, and any future amendments thereto.
+If it is not possible for a new member to attend the training session as required, or if a new member is seated through a special election or in a month other than March, then the member shall successfully complete the online orientation training.

+As required by O-19883 NS, newly seated planning group members must complete a basic orientation training session within 60 days of being elected or appointed to a planning group or the member will be ineligible to serve.